If your child is absent from child care

 - your child hasn’t attended child care for 14 weeks in a row

-- your child care service advises us that your child is no longer attending.
+- your child care service advises us your child is no longer attending.

 If your child has not yet attended the service

-Example 1 - when the child has not yet attended the service
+Example 1 for when the child has not yet attended the service

-Lucy’s child is starting primary school on Monday 4 February.
+Lucy’s child is starting primary school on 4 February.
 Lucy enrols her child in before school care starting the same day.
-Lucy decides she’ll take her child to school on Monday then start using before school care from Tuesday 5 February.
-The child care service still charges Lucy for Monday even though her child did not physically attend.
+Lucy starts work late on 4 February and decides she’ll take her child to school.
+This means Lucy’s child will start using before school care from 5 February.
+The child care service still charges Lucy for 4 February even though her child did not physically attend.
+This is because she didn’t meet an approved reason.
 Lucy has to pay the full fee for that day.
-Lucy’s child physically attends before school care for the first time on Tuesday.
-This means we’ll start paying CCS from Tuesday.
+Lucy’s child physically attends before school care for the first time on 5 February.
+This means we’ll start paying CCS from 5 February.

-Example 2 - when the child has not yet attended the service
+Example 2 for when the child has not yet attended the service

 If your child’s enrolment ends

-If your enrolment ends we won’t pay CCS for any days after your child’s last physical attendance.
-You’ll need to pay full fees for any absence days after the last day your child physically attends the service.
+If your enrolment ends we generally won’t pay CCS for any days after the last day your child physically attends.
+You’ll need to pay full fees for these days.